paterson-deshommes/coveo-interview/backend/IMPROVEMENTS.md

   - The file **cities_canada-usa.tsv** is read in-memory everytime the endpoint is called.
 The file size is 1.1 MB.
 We could improve performance by only reading the fil in-memory once, either the first time the endpoint is called (lazy initialization) or on the app startup.
+- Add support for browser caching.
+  - The endpoint currently does not allow for browser caching on url query string.
+If a client send multiple times the same   request, we will process the request each time.
+If we add support for caching, the browser will cache the result for a given time priod and we won't have to reprocess it.
+By browser caching support, we mean
+  ETag and Cache-Control.
+- Add support for server caching.
+  - We could use in-memory cache using the query, latitude and longitude as key to avoid searching through the data everytime.
+    We could force cache eviction of all data when the data source change, otherwise just keep the data in the cache.

 ### Lazy Initialization